New Democracy (Greece): Foundation

-New Democracy was founded on 4 October 1974 by Konstantinos Karamanlis, in the beginning of the metapolitefsi era following the fall of the Greek junta.
+New Democracy traces its roots to the People's Party and the National Radical Union (ERE).
+New Democracy was founded on 4 October 1974 by Konstantinos Karamanlis, at the beginning of the metapolitefsi era following the fall of the Greek junta.
 Karamanlis, who had already served as Prime Minister of Greece from 1955 to 1963, was sworn in as the first Prime Minister of the Third Hellenic Republic in a national unity government on 24 July 1974, until the first free elections of the new era.
-He intended New Democracy to be a more modern and progressive political party than the right-wing parties that ruled Greece before the 1967 Greek coup d'état, including his own National Radical Union (ERE).
+He intended New Democracy to be a more modern and progressive political party than the right-wing parties that ruled Greece before the 1967 Greek coup d'état.
 The party's ideology was defined as "radical liberalism", a term defined as "the prevalence of free market rules with the decisive intervention of the state in favour of social justice."
-The party was formed out of a National Radical Union core and dissident members of the pre-Junta Centre Union.
-It included members of both former Monarchist and Venizelist backgrounds.